 A friend of a friend of mine once bluntly declared: “The beach gets dirty sooner than the time you are taking to clean it.
 It is a waste of time!”
 I tried to explain but soon we moved onto the next fun topic.

 So, I did what anyone in my place would do.
 I came home and started writing this.
-We have all been schooled enough times about how plastic, pollution and absence of waste management are harming us and to all our future generations.
+We have all been schooled enough times about how plastic, pollution and absence of waste management are harming us and all our future generations. ( yes, including your grandkids!)

 In human terms, it means that if you throw plastic waste on land, it won’t decompose maybe for 100 to 1000 years based on its composition.

-But, throw it into a water body and, it will not only contaminate it and cause the usual harm as on land, in addition to it- it kills aquatic life.
-Including that cute dolphin, you saw last time.
+But, throw it into a water body, it will not only not decompose and cause the usual harm as on land, additionally, it contaminates the water body making it a toxic soup and kills aquatic life that try to gobble it down.

-Ecological Sensitivity near certain spaces like farmlands, lakes, rivers, ocean fronts and underground water channels is very high.
+The same amount and kind of trash; but it becomes more deadly in certain environments.
+See how Ecological Sensitivity varies between land and water?
+Near certain spaces like farmlands, lakes, rivers, ocean fronts and underground water channels the sensitivity is very high.

-I decided to not bore you to death about it here.
-We all know plastic is bad because some kinds don’t decompose for nearly ten to 1000 years, right?
-Let’s not get into it.
+I decided to not bore you to death about basics here.
+But we all know plastic is bad and some kinds don’t decompose for ten to 1000 years, right?
+Let’s not get into these time scales now.